united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 Ensure you have node-red-contrib-kafkajs installed.
 If not, see [How to Get Missing Plugins in Node-RED](https://learn.umh.app/course/how-to-get-missing-plugins-in-node-red/).

-Add a kafka-producer node, connecting it to the function node.
+Add a kafka-producer node, connecting it to the JSON node.
 Configure as follows:

 - **Brokers**: united-manufacturing-hub-kafka:9092
 - **Client ID**: nodered